jhkrischel/world-war-weird/2-campaign-1.md

 	- The Idea: Nature is a harsh mistress, especially when filled with alien zombies
 * The Aspect: It's a jungle out there
 * The Face: Hang Vu, orphan survivor of the apocalypse.

+## Binhai Docks

+* Description: A working dock commandeered by the military used for supply for both Tianjin and Beijing
+* Theme
+	- The Idea: Between the war with Japan, and the zombie apocalypse, most of the soldiers in place are children, trying their best to live up to the adult responsibilities they've been given.
+* The Aspect: Shattered dreams
+* The Face: Sgt.
+Bai Wen Shang, age 12

+## Beijing slums

+* Description: Opium dens, gambling houses, and other places of ill repute.
+* Threat
+	- The Idea: The Tongs fill a power vacuum left by the zombie apocalypse, and guard their prerogatives jealously.
+* The Aspect: Never will you find a more wretched hive of scum and villainy
+* The Face: Zhu Shi Li, Tong fixer

 # Arc 1: The Orient Express